CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Buy Now

-Benefits of a Postpartum Belly Wrap
+Postpartum Belly Wrap Benefits

-• Provide support.
 A postpartum belly wrap’s greatest benefit is providing support for new mothers as their bodies adjust to a new normal following birth.
 “For example, if a new mom is suffering from diastasis recti,” a condition in which the vertical abdominal muscles remain separated at an abnormally wide distance following pregnancy, “a belly band can take the pressure off of the abdomen,” explains Sharma.
-Moreover, c-section belly bands are also helpful in taking pressure off the site while you breastfeed (if that’s the feeding journey you’re planning for).
+Moreover, belly bands are also helpful in taking pressure off the site while you breastfeed (if that’s the feeding journey you’re planning for).
 “If a new mom is breastfeeding, she may feel uterine contractions as the uterus works to become smaller in size,” Sharma explains.
 Cramps and surgical pain are no picnic, but a postpartum belly wrap can offer some physical relief as cushioning from the wrap can protect the site from damage or strain.

-• Reduce swelling.
-In the first two weeks postpartum, Sharma says that your body “is working to get rid of the extra fluid that it retained during pregnancy.”
-At the same time, the uterus gradually contracts to return to its pre-pregnancy size in a process called involution.
-The compression a postpartum belly wraps provides can prevent the accumulation of excess fluid and promote better overall circulation.
-The snug fit of a postpartum belly band can also provide support and gentle pressure that can help take the edge off of pain and cramping, and alleviate the uncomfortable sensations associated with the uterus shrinking.
+In the first two weeks postpartum, Sharma says your body “is working to get rid of the extra fluid that it retained during pregnancy.”
+Simultaneously, the uterus gradually contracts to return to its pre-pregnancy size in a process called involution.
+The compression a postpartum belly wrap provides can prevent the accumulation of excess fluid and promote better overall circulation.
+The snug fit can also offer support and gentle pressure to take the edge off of pain and cramping and alleviate the uncomfortable sensations associated with the uterus shrinking.

 Are Postpartum Belly Wraps Safe?

-Most importantly, Sharma suggests “finding one that has breathable fabric, is comfortable under clothes, that can be worn throughout the day and can be relatively easily washed.”
-Remember, belly wraps that are too tight may do more harm than good.
+Crucially, Sharma suggests “finding one that has breathable fabric, is comfortable under clothes, that can be worn throughout the day and can be relatively easily washed.”
+Belly wraps that are too tight, or worn for too long, may do more harm than good, resulting in pain, skin irritation, too much pressure and more serious medical conditions.
+As an overall rule, Sharma warns that if a wrap is “causing increased pain or difficulty with breathing, that is a concern, and I would recommend discontinuation.”
 To avoid adverse effects, Sharma stresses the importance of selecting “one that works best for your body type.”

 What to Look for in a Postpartum Belly Wrap